MuhammedRefaatMetwally/lms-saas/README.md

 ---
 ## 🎬 Demo Video

-Watch a full walkthrough of the project in action:
+Watch an overview  of main feature of the project in action:

 [![Demo Video] https://github.com/user-attachments/assets/cf99be77-83ec-4ef6-8211-2aad2bde6023 ]